Snow and Ice on Sloped Roofs: Shed it or Keep it on?June 13th, 2013

 - Wood shakes

-When using these types of roofs, it is I important to know which climate you are in (i.e., number of freeze-thaw cycle and altitude and how to control vapor drive and ice damming.
+When using these types of roofs, it is important to know which climate you are in (i.e., number of freeze-thaw cycle and altitude and how to control vapor drive and ice damming.
 These factors will make a difference in the roof design.
 A cold roof system which controls these factors is ideal roof system.
 In the cold regions of Europe, the roofers have manuals with detailed specification, details, graphs, and charts which explain cold roof system and how to successfully install them.
 This is one reason keeping the snow on the roof is such a widely accepted practice-the roof are planned for it and installed correctly.
-In the U.S., there is a manual on roof applications in heavy snow areas prepared by the Western State Roofing Contractors Association (WSRCA) and the National Tile Roofing Manufacturers Association (NTRMA).
+In the U.S., there is a manual on roof applications and recommended roof pitch for snow in heavy snow areas prepared by the Western State Roofing Contractors Association (WSRCA) and the National Tile Roofing Manufacturers Association (NTRMA).
 This manual promotes the cold roof system and snow retention.

 - To reduce ice dams and icicles.